-Members of the Saponaria plant genus can be grown either as annuals or perennials this section is dedicated to the annual variety; Information on Perennial Saponaria.
+Members of the Saponaria plant genus can be grown either as annuals or perennials, this section is dedicated to the annual variety; Visit this page for Information on Perennial Saponaria.

-Annual Saponaria plants range from 15 to 90 cm in height.
-The plant Saponaria Vaccari, the anual cowherb/cow cockle is also refreered to by the scientific name Vaccaria hispanica.
+Annual Saponaria plants range from 15 to 90 cm (6 to 36 inches) in height.
+The plant Saponaria Vaccari, the anual cowherb/cow cockle is also referred to by the scientific name Vaccaria hispanica.

 Flowers are usually flat and of pink or white.
 Some common names for annual varieties of Saponaria include Cow Herb and Soapwort.
 Their small size makes Annual Saponaria ideal for use in rock gardens.